Franklin-Osede/devlab/js/11-currying/README.md

 # 11 - Currying

-## 📋 Enunciado
+## 📋 Problem Statement

-Implementa currying: convierte una función que toma múltiples argumentos en una cadena de funciones que toman un argumento cada una.
+Implement currying: convert a function that takes multiple arguments into a chain of functions that each take one argument.

-## 🎯 Requisitos
+## 🎯 Requirements

-- Si se proporcionan suficientes argumentos, ejecutar la función
+- If enough arguments provided, execute the function
-- Si no, retornar función que acepta el siguiente argumento
+- If not, return function that accepts next argument
-- Mantener contexto (`this`)
+- Maintain context (`this`)

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 20-25 minutos
+- First time: 20-25 minutes
-- Con práctica: 7-10 minutos
+- With practice: 7-10 minutes
-- En entrevista: 5-7 minutos
+- In interview: 5-7 minutes